Charles Minnigerode Beckwith

 Charles Minnigerode Beckwith (June 2, 1851 – April 18, 1928) was fourth bishop of the Episcopal Diocese of Alabama from 1902 till 1928.

 Early life and education

 Beckwith was born on June 2, 1851, in Petersburg, Virginia, son of Thomas Stanley Beckwith and Agnes Ruffin.
 He was educated at the University of Georgia from where he graduated with a Bachelor of Arts in 1873.
 He was also a member of Phi Delta Theta.
 After graduation, he served as assistant professor of mathematics at the University of the South between 1874 and 1876 and later served as master of Sewanee Grammar School at the University of the South from 1876 till 1879.
 In 1879, he enrolled at the Berkeley Divinity School in Middletown, Connecticut and graduated in 1881.
-He earned a Doctor of Divinity from Sewanee: The University of the South in 1902 and a Doctor of Sacred Theology from Berkeley in 1903.
+He received an honorary Doctor of Divinity from Sewanee: The University of the South in 1902 and an honorary Doctor of Sacred Theology from Berkeley in 1903.